Chimkakwo/HMTL/README.md

-This is the first project on web design.
+This is my first project on web design.